Review: Stephen King was right, The Coffee Table is DARK.

 The coffee table itself is quite tacky looking, and María (Estefanía de los Santos) despises it, calling it awful, but Jesús (David Pareja), who is constantly put down by his wife’s mocking laughter, insists on getting it.

-The plot is really dark and intriguing and takes plenty of turns and I was absolutely glued to the screen until the end, and you also have plenty of dark humor thrown in too for good measure.
+The plot becomes really dark as mentioned and incredibly intriguing as it takes plenty of turns and I was absolutely glued to the screen until the end, and you also have a bit of dark humor thrown in too for good measure.

 David Pareja delivers a standout performance, as does Estefanía de los Santos, both portraying raw emotion that and both are equally brilliant.